francescogerardomarra/its/modulo27/28_json.md

 3. **Data Model**:
    - XML parsers work with a document object model (DOM) that holds the entire XML structure in memory and allows random access to elements via tree navigation.
 This is not needed in JSON as JSON parsers can quickly map the JSON string to native language objects or arrays.
-   - **JSON parsers** typically return a flat data structure (e.g., a dictionary or an object), which makes it simpler for developers to manipulate without the need for complex node navigation as required with XML's tree structure.
+   - **JSON parsers** typically return a flat data structure (e.g. a dictionary or an object), which makes it simpler for developers to manipulate without the need for complex node navigation as required with XML's tree structure.

 4. **Error Handling**:
-   - Both JSON and XML parsers provide error handling capabilities, but XML parsers might be more verbose due to the complexity of the XML structure (e.g., nested tags, attributes).
+   - Both JSON and XML parsers provide error handling capabilities, but XML parsers might be more verbose due to the complexity of the XML structure (e.g. nested tags, attributes).
    - **JSON parsers** tend to throw errors more directly, often pointing out issues like missing commas or misplaced brackets, making debugging easier and faster.

 5. **Performance**: